nikoeconomos/IPE_DataAnalysis/README.md

 # IPE Data Analysis
-Data analysis project to determine the major motivating factors for students to study abroad
+This is a project I took on during my time as a peer advisor at the IPE (international programs in engineering) office as a peer advisor at UMich.
+With this data analysis project, I took unsanitized excel sheets from study abroad program pre-arrival surveys to determine the major motivating factors for students to study abroad.
+This informed marketing approaches for the IPE office.

+Resultant plots found in the Plots folder.
+Unsanitized data found in the Data folder.
+The analysis, completed using Python Pandas in a Jupyter notebook, is in main_analysis.ipynb.